 The ideal way to have a healthy relationship is to have things run smoothly from the very beginning.
 It doesn’t mean some problems don’t occur at a later stage (some always do), it only means that the relationship has a good foundation before they do.
 I do know people, however, who after a bad start ended up in long term relationships.
-Does it mean that a bad start can lead to a good relationship?
+Does it mean that a bad start can lead to a good love story?

 First of all, just looking at the statistics, it’s more of an exception than a rule.
 Think about all your girlfriends who were complaining about their relationships in the beginning.
-The complaints could refer to anything: lack of commitment from the guy’s side, too much of it, a guy’s jealousy issue, him not being entirely over his ex, his bad temperament, just sex no talk, bad sex, his unhealthy attachment to his mom… The list would never end.
+The complaints could refer to anything: lack of commitment from the guy’s side, too much of it, the guy’s jealousy issues, him not being entirely over his ex, his bad temperament, just sex no talk, bad sex, his unhealthy attachment to his mom… The list would never end.
 Most of such relationships end in no time after a bit of back and forth.
 The point is that because in the beginning of the relationship people tend to be at their best behavior issues get worse not better with time.
-If something is truly irritating you in a first few months when you still have a horde of butterflies in your stomach, it’ll drive you crazy a year down the line.
+If something is truly irritating you in the first few months when you still have a horde of butterflies in your stomach, it’ll drive you crazy a year down the line.

-This is why you should be unapologetic about things that are important to you, of you want something serious that will last and enhance your happiness.
+This is why you should be unapologetic about things that are important to you, given that you want something serious that will last and enhance your happiness.
 This is, however, not always the case.
 Is your goal to be in a relationship because you’ve never been in one?
 Sometimes experience is worth the trouble!
 If you don’t know what is bad, you won’t know what’s good either.
 Perhaps having children is more important to you than anything else and you’re willing to settle because of it?
 Be honest with yourself about such issues.
 If for whatever reason you decide that a relationship is worth going for, you need to be able to accept whatever it is that constituted the bad start.

 Compatibility is one thing and good chemistry (not attraction) another.
-Some relationships are difficult from the start.
+Some relationships are difficult from the start because of the lack of the latter.
 You and your partner just keep missing each other.
 You have misunderstandings, you don’t communicate well, you fight.
 You want different things and one of you has to be constantly compromising.
 In short, you’re not really having the honeymoon period as you should.
 Perhaps you’ve ignored the deal breakers or things looked perfect during your online conversations but when you met him in real life something was just off.

-I don’t know whether there’s a remedy for relationships that started with someone being disrespectful, unfaithful or abusive other than a break-up for good.
+I’m not sure whether there’s a remedy for relationships that started with someone being disrespectful, unfaithful or abusive (other than a break-up for good, of course).
 Going forward with is a bit like buying a rotten apple in a shop, hoping it will unrot with time.
 Common sense would say, you should have enough self-respect to move on.
 Why to waste your time with someone who doesn’t appreciate you, if someone else could love most of your little quirks?
 Do you want to be their second best?

 What do you think, Dear Rinser: Can a bad start lead to a good relationship?
 Do you have any examples?
 What’s your take on the matter?